Justice Department report finds 'critical failures' in response to Uvalde attack

 Garland is expected to hold a news conference in Uvalde later Thursday to outline the report's findings.

-The new report from the Justice Department, which runs some 500 pages, provides a damning look the law enforcement response to the shooting and a cascade of failures on various levels.
+The new report from the Justice Department, which runs some 500 pages, provides a damning look the law enforcement response to the shooting and a cascade of mistakes and missteps with tragic consequences.

 "The most significant failure was that responding officers should have immediately recognized the incident as an active shooter situation, using the resources and equipment that were sufficient to push forward immediately and continuously toward the threat until entry was made into classrooms 111/112 and the threat was eliminated," the report says.